quisquous/cactbot/ui/oopsyraidsy/data/README.md

 * `id`: a string representing this trigger, for use in disabling triggers.
 See **user/oopsyraidsy-example.js**.
 * `condition`: function returning bool for whether or not to run this trigger.
 * `regex`: regex matching the whole line.
-* `damageRegex`: regex that will only match abilities that do damage.
+* `damageRegex`: regex that will only match the ids of abilities that do damage.
-* `healRegex`: regex that only matches healing abilities.
+* `healRegex`: regex that only matches the ids of healing abilities.
+* `gainsEffectRegex`: regex that matches gaining effects by name.
-* `buffRegex`: regex that matches gaining/losing buffs and debuffs.
+* `losesEffectRegex`: regex that matches loses any effects by name.
-* `abilityRegex`: regex that matches any type of ability.
+* `abilityRegex`: regex that matches the ids of any type of ability.
 * `collectSeconds`: float (or function returning float)
 * `delaySeconds`: float (or function returning float) for how long to wait before executing this trigger.
 Ignored if `collectSeconds > 0`.
 * `deathReason`: overrides the reason that a player died if the player dies without taking any more damage.
 This is for things that kill you without an obvious log line, e.g. forgetting to clear Beyond Death.